ipa-lab/performance-evolution-study/README.md

 # performance-evolution-study

-This repository contains the used files for my Bachelor thesis 'An Empirical Study on Static Performance Evolution in Open Source Software'.
+This repository contains the used files the paper 'An Empirical Study on Static Performance Evolution in Open Source Java Projects'.
-In my thesis, I used the static analysis tool [Infer](https://github.com/facebook/infer) to analyze open source Java projects found on Github.
-Therefore, Infer is needed to execute and replicate my work.
+We used the static cost analysis to analyze open source Java projects found on Github.
+Particularly, we use an implementation of cost analysis in Infer, which is needed to execute and replicate this work.

-The scripts are seperated (exactly like my study) in Pilot Study (small-scale analysis) and 100k Analysis (large-scale analysis).
+The scripts are separated in a pilot study (small-scale analysis) and an analysis on 100k projects (large-scale analysis).
-Note that some of the things that are automatically done in the 100k Analysis project (e.g. creating new directories), need to be done manually in the Pilot Study, as the pilot study only featured 8 projects and therefore did not need automation.

 ## Setup